BGLCorp/front-end-challenge-cas360/README.md

 ### Browser check

-- Does page display and work correctly in supported browsers?
+- Do the pages display and work correctly in supported browsers - Chrome, Firefox & IE 11?

 ### Valid HTML